Call Now: 720.702.4608

 The overwhelming sign of this type of addiction is that compulsive sexual behavior negatively impacts a person’s life, but they can’t stop it.

-How Trauma Causes Sex Addiction
+How Trauma Results in Sex Addiction

 A person wants to do anything to make themselves feel better during or after a traumatic experience.
 What makes them feel better is a neurotransmitter called dopamine.
-Dopamine is the pleasure-chemical that helps you learn what feels good.
+Dopamine is the pleasure chemical that helps you learn what feels good.

 If a person cannot close the loop of survival mode, the traumatic event can lead to lasting emotional damage.
 Identifying trauma as the cause of the addiction and seeking help for both concerns can lead to healing.

-Healing from Addiction
+Healing From Sex Addiction

-You can heal from addiction, but you probably can’t do it alone.
-Once you recognize that you or a loved one has a sex addiction, it’s important to get help from a mental health professional.
-It’s possible that you’re unaware of the trauma that feeds your addiction.
+It’s also possible that you’re unaware of the trauma that feeds your addiction.
 Some people don’t remember trauma that occurred early in life.
 You also may think you’ve dealt with the trauma when that’s not the case.
 Either way, a professional can help you identify the cause of your addiction and treat it through various therapeutic approaches.

 How Begin Again Institute Can Help

 At the Begin Again Institute, we know that sex addiction is more than just behavior.
-During sex addiction treatment, we seek to uncover what events lead to your addiction.
+During sex addiction treatment, we seek to uncover the root cause of addiction.
 Doing this means that your recovery starts at the cause rather than the symptoms.

 • Category: Sex Addiction

-• By Ryan Pryor
+• By Ed Tilton

 Inquire About our Intestive Programs